Dairy company manager told staff not to report positive listeria results for years

 In a statement to the Herald, EDL said it accepted there would be public concern about historical misreporting of listeria results at its factory.

-"We want to apologise and reassure everyone that food safety is a top priority for us and that no unsafe products ever sold to the public," the company said.
+"We want to apologise and reassure everyone that food safety is a top priority for us and that no unsafe products were ever sold to the public," the company said.

-"As soon as were informed of the misreporting we acted immediately.
+"As soon as we were informed of the misreporting we acted immediately.
 The factory manager who was responsible for this reporting left the business three years ago."

 EDL said a "thorough independent investigation" was also conducted which led to significant updates to its factory and processes.